protonemedia/laravel-cross-eloquent-search/README.md

 Start your search query by adding one or more models to search through.
 Call the `add` method with the model's class name and the column you want to search through.
 Then call the `get` method with the search term, and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.

 The results are sorted in ascending order by the *updated* column by default.
 In most cases, this column is `updated_at`.
 If you've [customized](https://laravel.com/docs/master/eloquent#timestamps) your model's `UPDATED_AT` constant, or overwritten the `getUpdatedAtColumn` method, this package will use the customized column.
+If you don't use timestamps at all, it will use the primary key by default.
 Of course, you can [order by another column](#sorting) as well.

 ```php
 use ProtoneMedia\LaravelCrossEloquentSearch\Search;